 Front Foot Benefit Charge: The Commission assesses, on certain property benefiting from water mains or sewers, front foot benefit charges in amounts sufficient to pay debt service on said bonds as such debt service becomes due.
-The front foot benefit charges are payable in annual installments during the term of the respective bonds issued for the particular improvements (including that portion of the Bonds allocable to such improvements).
-Proceeds of such front foot benefit charges are applied to the payment of the principal of and the interest on the general construction bonds of the District, including that portion of the Bonds allocable to such improvements.
+The front foot benefit charges are payable in annual installments during the term of the respective bonds issued for the particular improvements.
+Proceeds of such front foot benefit charges are applied to the payment of the principal of and the interest on the general construction bonds of the District.